jonathonc/Diesel-Documentation/string.rst

 - None of the parameters can be null/empty
 - Index cannot be out of range
-- Length cannot exceed the range
+- Length cannot exceed the length of the string

 String.Replace
 --------------